charizone/website/docs/articles/2022-06-22-double-the-impact.md

 title: 'Our work for The Champions for Children Campaign'
 ---

-We couldn’t think of a better way to tell you more about the mission and the goals we strive towards at Charizone than through the work we have done been for The Champions for Children Campaign.
-And although our responsibility lies in delivering the accurate charity data in a user-friendly, holistic and objective narrative  - what keeps us motivated is the vision of helping charitable missions come true.
+We couldn’t think of a better way to tell you more about the mission and the goals we strive towards at Charizone than through the work we have done for The Champions for Children Campaign.
+And although our responsibility lies in delivering accurate charity data in a user-friendly, holistic and objective narrative  - what keeps us motivated is the vision of helping charitable missions come true.

 We know it’s a very long road ahead but we are equipped with a fantastic team, great resources, and a dream that will change the world by helping charities achieve more while inspiring donors make informed and responsible decisions through the use of data.